seljukgulcan/Similarity-Modeling-on-Citation-Network/README.md

 # Similarity-Modeling-on-Citation-Network

 This is my Web Scale Algorithm course project.
 The problem we tried to solve was to find articles with similar citations.
 Our data contains a citation graph.
-For more information, you can read project information.
+For more information, you can read the project report.

 ## Run